Causeway

 Descent of Winterchill

-We've been settled on Causeway since late 2018, and the plan had always been to announce the name with the new website and memorable branding.
+We've been settled on Causeway for a while, and the plan had always been to announce the name with the new website and memorable branding.

 Of course, plans meet reality.
 Branding needs to fit the product, and we had plenty of other details to figure out: Story, Setting, and Art Direction being essentials.